bobbingwide/tags/readme.txt

 New bespoke plugin.
 Originally developed to migrate content from Drupal to WordPress.

 == Changelog ==
+= 0.5.0 =
+* Changed: Display information regarding a player's membership status on the Player list for future events. #18
+* Tested: With WordPress 6.2.2

 = 0.4.3 =
 * Fixed: PHP 7.4 compatibility #16